oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 OCI Functions can not just be invoked.
 Even though they have an HTTP endpoint that seems to suggest you can just call them from your browser or curl on the command line - that is not actually quite so simple.
 HTTP calls to functions need to be signed and this signing process is not simple and straightforward.

 A better way to allow consumers to invoke functions is through an API Gateway.
-We used an API Gateway in the previous installment to open up a public route to the *myserver* application running on a (potentially) private compute instance.
+We used an API Gateway in the previous article to open up a public route to the *myserver* application running on a (potentially) private compute instance.
 Now we will do the same for the *greeter* function - with an additional route in the API Gateway *the-api-gateway* and the deployment *myserver-api* created in the previous article.

 ![](assets/3tgo-apigateway-function.png)